NFL Power Rankings: Maybe the Bengals can't be fixed after another bad performance

 29. Las Vegas Raiders (1-3, LW: 29)

 Josh McDaniels saying "playing quarterback in our league starts with taking care of the football" in regards to rookie Aidan O'Connell is not a good look.
 O'Connell threw one game-breaking interception late in the fourth quarter, which came on a slow-developing pick play that the Chargers played the right coverage on.
 It was on first-and-goal and the Raiders passed, putting a lot on the shoulders of their rookie quarterback.
 And it wasn't a great play call.
 O'Connell threw 39 times and Josh Jacobs, an All-Pro running back last season, ran only 17 times.
-It was a bad game script, but that's not exactly easing your quarterback into things.
+It was a bad game script, but that's not exactly easing your quarterback into the game.
 There are things O'Connell can do better.
-He was a rookie making his first start.
-McDaniels pointing out his quarterback needs to take care of the ball just seems like he's trying to deflect from his own mistakes in the game.
+It was his first start.
+McDaniels pointing out his quarterback needs to take care of the ball seems like he's trying to deflect from his own mistakes in the game.

 28. New York Giants (1-3, LW: 26)